 Rethinking Luddism in Nottinghamshire

 A talk by Matthew Roberts, organised by People’s Histreh.
 A reassessment of the Luddites in the early nineteenth century.
-People's Histreh made an audio recording of the talk and uploaded it to Valentine Yarnspinner’s Youtube channel
+People's Histreh recorded the talk and uploaded it to Valentine Yarnspinner’s Youtube channel.

 Strikes, Nukes & Overdue Subscription Fees